robersonrodrigo/robersonrodrigo/README.md

 - 🔎 Bash-based tools for automated offensive reconnaissance
 - 🛠️ Custom scripts for port scanning and banner grabbing
-- 📡 Alert and logging integrations using Wazuh, Telegram, and Active Directory
+- 📡 Alert/log integrations using Wazuh, Telegram, and Active Directory
-- 👾 Studying brute-force attacks with Hydra, John the Ripper, and Hashcat
+- 👾 Studying brute-force techniques with Hydra, John the Ripper, and Hashcat

 ---